SuperHeavyBallet/my-things-to-do/README.md

 - Write script explaining the 'Conjugate Method' or more precisely, the components in programming/periodization behind them.
 - Write script on Shock Method for upper body
 - Write script "How To Get Brutally Strong for Armwrestling (Not for Beginners)"
+- Write Script "How to train Biceps for Armwrestling"

 # Video Game
 Learn Basic 3d modelling via tutorials
 *//Game Ideas:*
 - Platformer from aesthetic https://youtu.be/41V29jdzuCI
 - -^ Platformer, platforms as floating islands (ala Laputa) grassy top, rocky earth bottoms, add rocks etc falling from bottom on player landing/moving/jumping
+- Remake Space Munchers with more content

 # Reference Links
 - https://youtu.be/H69whKzV3wQ <= Armoured Feet and shins